eightfish-org/eightfish/README.md

 ## Docker and Tests

-Please follow steps in the [docker doc](https://github.com/eightfish-org/eightfish/blob/master/docs/docker.md) to build and test.
+If you want to compile EightFish step by step, please follow steps in the [docker doc](https://github.com/eightfish-org/eightfish/blob/master/docs/docker.md) to build and test.

 ## License